fahseltc/ANTony-and-CleopatROACH/docs/level-planning.md

 enobarbus
 octavius himself

-at some point cleopatra bolts? weird and subversive for gamejam

-level 1
-introduce basic RTS mechanics and build a bridge to cleopatroach antony and cleopatra on different islands.

 enubarkbug
 emporer bugustus

+at some point cleopatra bolts? weird and subversive for gamejam

 LEVEL 1.
 PURPOSE: tutorial w/ one base, collecting resources, building a bridge to Cleopatroach - fade to black -